ltg-uic/population-app/README.md

     npm install -g bower

+Steps:
-Then, go ahead and download the element's dependencies:
+1. Then, go ahead and download the element's dependencies:

     bower install

+2.  then in bower_components > nutella-connector do:

+     npm

 ## Playing With Your Element